localForage/localForage-observable/README.md

 ```

 ## Using a different Observable library
 You can actually use any library compatible with the [ES Observable spec proposal](https://github.com/zenparsing/es-observable).
-For example, in order to make localForage-observable use the Observables fo the RxJS, all you have to do is change the provided Observable Factory method:
+For example, in order to make localForage-observable use the Observables of the RxJS, all you have to do is change the provided Observable Factory method:
 ```js
 localforage.newObservable.factory = function (subscribeFn) {
     return Rx.Observable.create(subscribeFn);